microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planner-post-rosters.md

 ### See also

-The method will fail in the following situations, resulting in a 403 error (see [Errors] (https://learn.microsoft.com/en-us/graph/errors))
+The method will fail in the following situations, resulting in a 403 error.
+For more information, see [Errors](/graph/errors).

 If labels are mandatory for the user, and the created roster would have no sensitivity label, the request fails, and the **code** property of the error resource type is "SensitivityLabelsAreMandatory".